 Other nearby schools within 10 miles of Piscataway Township include Rabbi Joseph School and Somerset Christian College, both private, four-year colleges.

-Piscataway Township offers a number of educational opportunities for those considering a relocation to the area.
+Piscataway Township offers a number of educational opportunities for those considering a relocation to the area, whether that means a rental for university or a single-family home near a school of choice.
 Public school choices for grades K through 12 include traditional public school as well as nearby charter school options.
 Students can also opt for private education, several of them religious-based.

 There are also numerous post-secondary education options, including Rutgers University, located partially within Piscataway Township.
 In addition to traditional four-year universities, residents have access to a number of two-year and certificate programs geared toward career-readiness.